Selecting Fixtures and Dimmers for Control

 If a fixture has multiple cells of control (for example an RGB LED batten) and its personality supports it, you can select and control the fixture either as a whole or as independent cells.
 This is particularly useful when using Shapes or the Pixel Mapper.

 If you select the fixture using the handle it is patched on, all cells of the fixture will be controlled together.

-You can use the buttons which appear at the top of the attribute editor window to select the main fixture, or individual cells for control (double press Open/View to open the Attribute Editor window from the window select buttons).
+You can use the buttons which appear at the top of the attribute editor window to select the main fixture, or individual cells for control (use the Open Workspace Window softkey to open the Attribute Editor window).

 You can also use Unfold to expand the cells onto individual select buttons.
 In the Fixtures workspace, the current page of fixtures will be replaced by select buttons for each individual fixture cell.
 On fader handles, the unfolded fixture cells will start at handle 1.

 There are two ways to unfold fixture cells: